 Ensure building occupants could easily and quickly get the info they need to evacuate the building in the event of an emergency.
 As an important component of a property's fire safety and emergency response management systems, evacuation diagrams are actually supposed to inform occupants of the emergency evacuation procedures, instructions and locations of the closest emergency exits, fire products, the assembly areas and who to phone in the event of an emergency.

 Emergency Management Plans

 Property owners and managers are responsible for ensuring that the fire safety and emergency response management systems are compliant to Australian Standard AS 3745-2010: Planning for emergencies in facilities.

-It's important that building occupants understand how to easily and quickly act of the event of an urgent situation.
+It's important that building occupants understand how to easily and quickly act in the event of an urgent situation.
 Implementing distinct evacuation signage as well as diagrams and rehearsing and developing emergency response procedures, will equip your occupants with the knowledge as well as resources they have to respond correctly and safely.

-Helpful Emergency Management Plans as well as Evacuation Diagrams can:
+Helpful Emergency Management Plans, as well as Evacuation Diagrams, can: